xcurveballx/rostelecom/README.md

 # rostelecom
-test task for front-end developer position with Rostelecom
+Test task for front-end developer position with Rostelecom